You need to enable JavaScript to use the communication tool powered by OpenWidget

-Believed to be a true cross between Panaeolus cambodginiensis (Komodo, Indonesia) and Panaeolus cyanescens (BVI), created by a passionate cyantist who goes by the name Sarek on Discord.
-One especially interesting trait in this variety is the expression of orange gills, something we usually only see in P. tropicalis, though it’s also made an appearance in P. cyanescens from Blue Springs, Florida.
+Komodo x BVI is believed to be a true cross between Panaeolus cambodginiensis (Komodo, Indonesia) and Panaeolus cyanescens (BVI), created by the passionate cyantist Sarek on Discord.
+What’s interesting about this variety is the red gills.
+That’s something we used to only see in P. tropicalis, though it has also made an appearance in P. cyanescens from Blue Springs, Florida, and now in P. cambodginiensis from Komodo x BVI.
 The caps start out a rich chestnut brown and fade to pale cream or sandy tan as they dry, creating a beautiful contrast against the gills.
-Spores appear to be dark purple to purplish-black.
+The spores appear dark purple to purplish-black to the naked eye when dry.

 What’s included: Each order includes 1-3 prints, carefully wrapped in sterilized foil.
 Prints can last several years if stored in a dark, dry, and cool location such as your fridge.